The Dilling Model Single-Action

 Arsalaan can be reached for questions and comments at

-Kadar specializes in historical harp music especially of the 14th
+Kadar specialized in historical harp music especially of the 14th

 and 15th centuries.
 Her harp was made by David Brown, and is a